 Yet Jesus warned his disciples, “Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God” (Matthew 19:24 ESV).
 The rich young ruler desired to follow Christ but turned back when called to give up his wealth.
 While it is true that the poor may put their security in their purses rather than in the promises of God, the rich often find it harder to wean themselves from the desire for more wealth.
 The key message here is that it is easy for anyone, but especially the rich, to become overly attached to money; and while all of us should guard against the love of money, the rich probably have to make a greater effort in this direction.

 Desire for riches: Money also opens up unique possibilities for both good and evil.
 The love of money, and not money itself, is the root of all evil.
 This distinction is important.
 “But those who desire to be rich fall into temptation, into a snare, into many senseless and harmful desires that plunge people into ruin and destruction” (1 Timothy 6:9 ESV).
 The media gives us daily glimpses into the lives of wealthy celebrities, and their tragedies are a warning to us all.
 Money does not bring happiness, nor does it appease the craving for more.
 The lust for money is a treacherous bait to entrap souls – it moves so quickly from being a servant to becoming the undisputed master of our lives.
 So Jesus warns us, “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal” (Matthew 6:19 ESV).
-As Christians, we must pray specifically for the grace not to fall into this temptation, otherwise we could find ourselves on a very dangerous path.
+As Christians, we must pray for the grace not to fall into this temptation, and for the wisdom to steward our resources.

 Father, teach us how to be blameless in our handling of money.
 Grant us the grace to be free of all selfishness and covetousness.
 In Jesus’ name.